lazywinadmin/lazywinadmin.github.io/_posts/2014/2014-09-08-PowerShellSCSM_-_Install_and_Config_the_SMlets_Module.md

 <u>And copy the following files to the <b>C:\Windows\Assembly</b> directory</u>
 <span style="font-family: Courier New, Courier, monospace;">Microsoft.EnterpriseManagement.Core.dll
-<span style="font-family: Courier New, Courier, monospace;">Microsoft.EnterpriseManagement.ServiceManager.dll&nbsp;
+<span style="font-family: Courier New, Courier, monospace;">Microsoft.EnterpriseManagement.ServiceManager.dll

 You can use the following command (make sure to run powershell as admin)